barak/mit-scheme/src/README.txt

 * "sf" contains a program that translates Scheme source code to an internal binary format called SCode.
-SCode is the internal representation used by the MIT Scheme interpreter.
+SCode is the internal representation used by the MIT/GNU Scheme interpreter.
 The "sf" program also performs a handful of optimizations, such as user-directed beta substitution and early binding of known variables such as CAR.

 * "compiler" contains the native-code compiler.
 This program translates SCode to machine-language instructions.